 Brontë Film and Television was founded in 2013 to develop and produce projects commissioned from J.K.
 Rowling’s novels.
 The first of these was The Casual Vacancy, a three part television series for BBC One and HBO, transmitted in February 2015.
 The company's most recent production was Strike for BBC One.
 Based on the Strike detective series: The Cuckoo's Calling, The Silkworm, and Career of Evil were all broadcast on BBC One in 2017/18 to rave reviews.
-The next book in the series, Lethal White, is currently being adapted.
+The next book in the series, Lethal White, was the newest to be adapted.

 The Casual Vacancy